openstack-snaps/snap-openstack-hypervisor/README.md

 Configuration of options related to compute (Nova):

-* `compute.virt-type`
+* `compute.virt-type` libvirt Virtualization type

-Virtualization type libvirt should use; this is runtime detected by the snap and will be set to `kvm` if the host is capable of full virtualization or `qemu` if not.
+This option is runtime detected by the snap and will be set to `kvm` if the host is capable of full virtualization or `qemu` if not.

 * `compute.cpu-mode` (`host-model`) CPU mode for instances

 Valid values: `host-model`, `host-passthrough`, `custom`, `none`.

-* `compute.cpu-models`
+* `compute.cpu-models` CPU models for hypervisor

 An ordered list of CPU models the host supports.

 Only used with `compute.cpu-mode` is set to `custom`.

-For more details please refer to the Nova [configuration reference][https://docs.openstack.org/nova/latest/admin/cpu-models.html] for cpu models.
+For more details please refer to the Nova [configuration reference](https://docs.openstack.org/nova/latest/admin/cpu-models.html) for cpu models.

-* `compute.spice-proxy-address` (`localhost`)
+* `compute.spice-proxy-address` (`localhost`) IP address for SPICE consoles

 IP address to use for configuration of SPICE consoles in instances.